sccn/sccn.github.io/tutorials/I/I.7_Selecting_Data_Epochs_and_Comparing.md

 the ERP grand average of the two condition ERPs above.

 Select <span style="color: brown>Plot → Sum/Compare ERPs</span>.
-In the top text-entry boxes of the resulting { {File\|pop_comperp.m} } window (below), enter the indices of datasets ‘3’ and ‘4’.
+In the top text-entry boxes of the resulting [pop_comperp.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=pop_comperp.m) window (below), enter the indices of datasets ‘3’ and ‘4’.
 On the first row, click the *avg.* box to display grand average, the *std.* box to display standard deviation, and the *all ERPs* box to display ERP averages for each dataset.
 Finally *0.05* for the t-test significance probability (p) threshold.
 Then press *OK*.

 ![575px](/assets/images/I72pop_comperp().gif)